IMPAKT 2015: Programme

 - Encourages breast cancer team integration with enhanced discussions amongst specialists through the facilitation of networking opportunities

-ESMO-MORA: The conference programme has been submitted for ESMO-MORA category 1 points accreditation.
+ESMO-MORA: The conference programme has accredited with 12 ESMO-MORA category 1 points.
 Recertification is necessary for medical oncologists to remain professionally certified by ESMO.
 It also guarantees that a certified medical oncologist has continued to update her/his knowledge and still possess the necessary skills and standards for the practice of medical oncology.
 Learn more about ESMO-MORA recertification.

-CME: IMPAKT 2015 will be submitted for accreditation to the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+CME: The IMPAKT Breast Cancer Conference programme is designated for a maximum of 11 hours of European external CME credits.
+Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
 Through an agreement between the European Union of Medical Specialists and the American Medical Association, physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 Credits™.
 Information on the process to convert EACCME credit to AMA credit can be found online here.

 The conference webcasts will include all the session of the official programme, where speaker permission is granted, and will be available here and on OncologyPRO for ESMO Members.